-You may have noticed if you've been keeping an eye on our Facebook and Instagram, that we've been recently uploading mood boards to help our viewers figure out what colours and patterns compliment each other.
+You may have noticed if you've been keeping an eye on our Facebook and Instagram, that we've been recently uploading mood boards to help our viewers figure out what colours and patterns complement each other.
 It can be difficult to know when to start when picturing the interior of your future.
 However today we are reflecting back on our mood boards and looking at some interior design tips that might point you in the right direction!

 The Pastel Paradise